A-Kon: History

 The name seems to be a play on the early anime series Project A-ko.
+A-Kon was purchased by Frank Powell in January 2019, during a period when the convention was having money issues.
 A-Kon 2020 was cancelled due to the COVID-19 pandemic.
 A-Kon 2021 was also cancelled due to the COVID-19 pandemic.
+A-Kon 2024 was postponed due to various issues including financial problems.
+The convention, in a May 2025 update announced that 2024 refunds were starting to be issued, and they hope to hold an event in 2026 or 2027.